0xReki/0xreki.github.io/_posts/2022/2022-02-14-school-was-not-a-fun-time.md

 Schools claim they did.
 I'm not convinced.

-## The bully always says it's a joke
+## The Bully Always Says It's a Joke

 One day, I snapped and tried to punch a certain bully — he was two heads bigger than I was — yelling in tears I did not care he'd have an easy time knocking me out, but I was angry, and I was definitely going to punch him even if it meant he'd beat daylights out of me.